Atticus Graven & Aleks Schaefer, PhD JD

 The second piece of data we considered was the total payments made to farmers and producers in each county from the two rounds of the Coronavirus Food Assistance Program (CFAP).
 We predicted that better access to the internet would help in learning about, and applying for the program.
 CFAP is a good candidate for analysis because across the two rounds, almost every farming operation in the US was eligible for one or the other or in some instances both.
 Despite having the same name, CFAP1 and CFAP2 were different programs and farmers could therefore apply to and receive payments from both.

-The various views of the map available above show that CFAP funds were most intensely distributed to the midwest where most of the country’s row crops are grown.
+The map above shows that CFAP funds were most intensely distributed to the midwest where most of the country’s row crops are grown.
 Other agricultural hotspots, such as the CA Central Valley and NY Hudson Valley, received a large amount of CFAP money, but much less relative to the population of those counties.

 The two rounds of CFAP were slightly different:

-While CFAP2 increased the list of eligible products, the map of differences above shows that the same counties benefited from both rounds of the program.
+While CFAP2 increased the list of eligible products, the same counties benefited from both rounds of the program.

 A Model of the Impact of Internet Access on CFAP Payments